data center design

 New data center requirements have emerged; therefore, the network infrastructure must break the silos and transform to meet these trending requirements.
 One can view the network transformation as moving from a static and conservative mindset that results in cost overrun and inefficiencies to a dynamic routed environment that is simple, scalable, secure, and can reach the far edge.
 For effective network transformation, we need several stages.

-Firstly, transition to a routed data center design with a streamlined leaf-spine architecture.
-Along with a standard operating system across cloud, Edge, and 5G networks.
-A viable approach would be for all of this to be done with open standards, without proprietary mechanisms.
+Firstly, transition to a routed data center design with a streamlined leaf-spine architecture and a standard operating system across cloud, Edge, and 5G networks.
+A viable approach would be to do all this with open standards, without proprietary mechanisms.
 Then, we need good visibility.

 As part of the transformation, the network is no longer considered a black box that needs to be available and provide connectivity to services.
 Instead, the network is a source of deep visibility that can aid a large set of use cases: network performance, monitoring, security, and capacity planning, to name a few.
 However, visibility is often overlooked with an over-focus on connectivity and not looking at the network as a valuable source of information.

-Monitoring a network: Flow level
+**Monitoring at a Flow level**

 For efficient network management, we must provide deep visibility for the application at a flow level on any port and device type.
-Today, you would deploy a redundant monitoring network if you want anything comparable.
+You would deploy a redundant monitoring network if you want something comparable today.
 Such a network would consist of probes, packet brokers, and tools to process the packet for metadata.

-The traditional network monitoring tools, such as packet brokers, require life cycle management.
+Traditional network monitoring tools like packet brokers require life cycle management.
 A more viable solution would integrate network visibility into the fabric and would not need many components.
-This enables us to do more with the data and aids with agility for ongoing network operations.
+This would enable us to do more with the data and aid in agility for ongoing network operations.

 There will always be some requirement for application optimization or a security breach, where visibility can help you quickly resolve these issues.
+Monitoring is used to detect known problems and is only valid with pre-defined dashboards that show a problem you have seen before, such as capacity reaching its limit.

-Monitoring is used to detect known problems and is only valid with pre-defined dashboards with a problem you have seen before, such as capacity reaching its limit.
-On the other hand, we have the practices of Observability that can detect unknown situations and is used to aid those in getting to the root cause of any problem, known or unknown: Observability vs Monitoring
+On the other hand, we have the practices of Observability that can detect unknown situations and are used to aid those in getting to the root cause of any problem, known or unknown:

 Evolution of the Data Center